wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 Moving on to my research collaborators: These include three names I have already mentioned: Sandra, Yph, and Tian, and two that I haven't: Dr. Sílvia Majó-Vázquez in Oxford and Prof. Kokil Jaidka in Singapore.
 I feel truly blessed to have had the chance to work with them, and I hope to continue to collaborate with them in the future.

 Finally, no words can do justice to the debt I owe to my family.
-Ma and Baba have been the two constants in my life.
-They provided me with an environment at home that was always conducive to pursuing academic endeavors, and for that, they made several sacrifices along the way.
+Ma and Baba have been the two constants in my life who have ensured that the household I grew up in, always privileged intellectual pursuits over monet, and for that, they made several sacrifices along the way.